hyperbx/Marathon/README.md

 The `*.hkx` format is part of the Havok physics engine, specifically Havok 3.3.0-b2 for this game.
 There are no plans for Marathon to support this.

 ### Acroarts Binary
-The `*.mab` format is part of CRIWARE's Acroarts middleware.
+The `*.mab` format is part of SEGA's Acroarts middleware.
 It's used for miscellaneous event data for particle effects and timing with various cutscene elements (e.g. subtitles, models, etc).

 ### Motion Base Information
 The `*.mbi` format is a plaintext file format containing node definitions for skeletons.
 This format hasn't been researched, but the data it stores is all clearly labelled by the internal tool that exported it.